 The people at Apple want you to come to their stores and sit.
 They want you to play.
 They actually want you to engage and be an advocate for the brand.
 That’s a critical element for the experience: how do you ensure that people are advocates of the brand and have a positive experience?

-A timeline of disruption in retail
+A timeline of disruption

 In the retail space, there are three significant shifts or disruptions that took place.
 From about the 1790s, manufacturers were in control.
 They had the product and they decided where they sold it.